 - Anything that is inconvenient but more down to poor planning than an emergency.

 Can I use a credit card for emergencies?

 This is most likely a bad idea.
 Using a credit card is like getting out a loan for an emergency.
 The next month the credit card company are going to want you to start repaying it.
 If you don’t pay in full, you will need to start making minimum payments at very high-interest rates.

 Using a credit card could end up getting you into more and more trouble/debt.
-If you end up struggling to repay the money, it could mean the emergency ends up costing you much more than first thought.
+If you end up struggling to repay the money, the emergency could cost you much more than first thought.

 Better to use your emergency fund and own no one any money.
 Other than to rebuild the emergency fund asap.